awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/init-ec2-client.rst

 The permissions for the client object are determined by the policy attached to the profile you specified in the :file:`App.config` file.
 By default, we use the region specified in :file:`App.config`.
 To use a different region, pass the appropriate :sdk-net-api:`RegionEndpoint <Amazon/TRegionEndpoint>` value to the constructor.
-For more information, see :rande:`Regions and Endpoints: EC2 <ec2>` in the *Amazon Web Services General Reference*.
+For more information, see :rande:`Regions and Endpoints: EC2 <ec2>` in the |AWS-gr|.